The following information will give a short introduction to seat reservations:

 How to make seat reservations?

-Reservations for an Interrail Pass can be made through the links below.
+Reservations for an Interrail Pass can be made through the DiscoverEU Travel App or the Interrail Self-Service.
+Especially when travelling in summer, we encourage you to make your reservations as early as possible.
 Make sure that you have received your Interrail pass confirmation email, as you'll need it in order to log into your Interrail account.

 How far in advance can I make reservations for my Interrail Pass?